Damned Old Rodeo

 Despite country music's recurring lament of "damned old rodeo", the circuit attracts exceptional human and equestrian talent and enthusiastic, well-mannered fans who follow the professional circuit from early spring to late fall.

 Local rodeos match local ranch men and women against stars of the professional rodeo circuit.
-A handsome local Blackfoot man might not be quite as adept at upending a young steer as the touring pros, but he earns the warmest applause from his neighbors nonetheless.
+A handsome local Blackfoot man might not be quite as adept at upending a young steer as the touring pros, but he earns the warmest applause from his neighbours nonetheless.

 And Miss Rodeo is no beauty-contest bimbo.
-She is necessarily a highly accomplished equestrian who can power a half-ton horse at high speed around the perimiter of an arena with one hand lightly on the reins and the other waving to an admiring crowd of family and friends.
+She is necessarily a highly accomplished equestrian who can power a half-ton horse at high speed around the perimeter of an arena with one hand lightly on the reins and the other waving to an admiring crowd of family and friends.

 Horses Show Sportsmanship

 In quiet contrast to the behaviour of some urban sports crowds, rodeo spectators are a reserved and respectful community.
 The hats tell the story: Old-time ranchers in their straw summer Stetsons, townsfolk in baseball caps, and Hutterite colony girls in pioneer bonnets.
 The crowd occasionally manages a polite laugh at the corny jokes of the event announcer and the antics of the rodeo clown.

 Horse lovers will marvel at the power, agility, intelligence and fine temperament of the show's greatest stars, the precisely trained and pampered cowboy quarter horses.
 These animals are treated with the utmost care and pride.
 Rodeo horses often continue to perform at their peak well into their twenties, twice the maximum for racehorses.